google/applied-machine-learning-intensive/v2/02_data/01_introduction_to_pandas/slides.md

 * Continuing to give visuals to help out students.

 For the class:
-* Lastly, the first column is an index column.
+* Last, the first column is an index column.
 In this case it’s numeric values, but it can be non-numeric as you’ll see as you dig deeper into Pandas usage.

 Image Details:
 * [dataframe-index.png](http://www.google.com): Copyright Google